langlk/word_definer/README.md

 * Program raises an error if user does not provide a word.
   * Example input: ""
   * Example output: ArgumentError: Must provide a word.
-* Program stores a definition for a word.
-  * Example input: palindrome.add_definition("A word or phrase that says the same thing when reversed.")
-  * Example output: palindrome.definitions = ["A word or phrase that says the same thing when reversed."]
-* Program lets user input multiple definitions for a word
+* Program lets user input definitions for a word
   * Example input: palindrome.add_definition("A word or phrase that equals its reverse.")
   * Example output: palindrome.definition = ["A word or phrase that says the same thing when reversed.", "A word or phrase that equals its reverse."]
 * Program shows a list of all saved words.